AdTekDev/AdvProgTek/Exercises/W07/Readme.md

 ### Attributes:

 - startDate - checkin (DateTime): The check-in date for the booking.
-- durationDays --> (startDate + durationDays-1) checkout (DateTime): The check-out date for the booking.
+- durationInDays --> (startDate + durationDays-1) checkout (DateTime): The check-out date for the booking.

 ### Method: checkOverlap